be5invis/patrisika/README.md

 Patrisika
 ===================================

-An AST library.
+An AST library with free combination.

 License
 -----------------------------------
 ###Patrisika
-SourceNodeMocks has a limited interface of mozilla/source-map SourceNode implementations.
+Patrisika is a library about orthogonal AST for JavaScript

-Copyright (c) 2009-2011, Mozilla Foundation and contributors All rights reserved.
+Copyright (c) 2013, Belleve Invis and contributors
+All rights reserved.

 Redistribution and use in source and binary forms, with or without